arobey1/mbrdl/README.md

 ## A library of pre-trained models of natural variation

 We provide a library of pre-trained models of natural variation in a public Google Drive folder.
-In particular, this folder contains models for SVHN, GTSRB, CURE-TSR and ImageNet/ImageNet-c:
+In particular, this folder contains models for MNIST, SVHN, GTSRB, CURE-TSR and ImageNet/ImageNet-c:

 ```
 https://drive.google.com/drive/folders/1J2OQSWuH4VQwWkHDTz_3mM7fQI2Iws6o?usp=sharing